sean-clayton/two-swords/two-swords.typ

         )
       ]

-      #if is-nightly [
-        This is a *nightly* version of #title.
-This will likely contain pre-released changes that do not reflect a "working" version of #title.
-      ]

       #if is-wip [
         #title is currently under heavy development.
 Any aspect of this book may change
         during this process.
+      ]

+      #if not is-nightly [
+        This is a nightly version of #title that will likely contain pre-released changes. \
+        These changes may not be properly tested or are otherwise in an unfinished state.
       ]
     ]
   ]